 Warning: count(): Parameter must be an array or an object that implements Countable in /home/customer/www/wisref.org/public_html/wp-content/plugins/q-and-a/inc/functions.php on line 252

 So, you want to become a soccer referee?
 You will need to successfully complete an Entry Level or “New Referee” Course.

 New Referee Training

-The New Referee training course is a 16 hour course with half of the time spent online and the other half in the classroom.
+The New Grassroots Referee training course is a 16 hour course with half of the time spent online and the other half in the classroom.
 It is designed to provide entry level referee skills and information through classroom and field training for candidates.
-Emphasis is on preparing for youth program participation – including recreational and competitive games.
+Emphasis is on preparing for Grassroots program participation – including recreational and competitive games.
 Field emphasis is on practice of specific procedures.

 There are costs associated with becoming a referee – you should budget for approximately $100-$125.
 Referees can quickly earn that back after officiating their first few games.
 A course fee of approximately $25-$35 (depending on area) covers the costs associated with attending the course.
 A registration fee of $40 covers your registration with the United States Soccer Federation.
 You’ll also need a new uniform.
 Entry level starter uniform kits start around $37 (Source: http://officialsports.com/off-field-apparel/starter-kits/).